pyexcel-renderers/sphinxcontrib-excel/README.rst

    :target: http://sphinxcontrib-excel.readthedocs.org/en/latest/

-The sphinx library uses pyexcel to read an excel files and renders into an excel-alike sheet in your sphinx documentation.
+**sphinxcontrib-excel** uses pyexcel to read an excel files and renders into an excel-alike sheet in your sphinx documentation.
 The excel file formats are:

+   #. csv
+   #. tsv
+   #. csvz
-   #. csv, tsv, csvz, tsvz
+   #. tsvz
+   #. xls
+   #. xlsx
-   #. xls, xlsx, xlsm
+   #. xlsm
    #. ods